CloudCoinConsortium/POSJS/README.md

 			})
                          var get_parameters = {}; // Create a get_parameters object to hold GET parameters for your action page. get_parameters.amount = 100;  // Mandatory GET variable specifies the amount of CloudCoins to be paid.
-                         get_parameters.customerID = 1554887; // Optional Merchant Variable customized by you.
+                         get_parameters.customerID = '1554887'; // Optional Merchant Variable customized by you but must be a String.
                 </script>
         </head>
         <body>